kxcrl/ravensaga/docs/characters/abilities/animate.md

 Standing motionless, the mystic touches an object and speaks a single command
 To the best of its ability, the object obeys the command
-They may bend, shift, roll, or walk, but cannot perform any non-mundane act, such as float or vanish
+It may bend, shift, roll, or walk, but cannot perform any non-mundane act (float, speak, or vanish)

 If the mystic acts or moves, the object ceases animating